 Welch is a Chief Deputy Whip of the House Democratic Caucus and a member of the Democratic Steering and Policy Committee.
 He serves on the Committee on Energy and Commerce and the Committee on Oversight and Government Reform.
 For more information on his committee assignments, click here.

-Peter is married to Margaret Cheney, a member of the Vermont Public Service Board.
+Peter is married to Margaret Cheney, commissioner of the Vermont Public Utility Commission.
 They share a home in Norwich, Vermont.

 Click here for Peter's official portraits.